“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “She’s a gene loom, not some sort of god,” Elren said.

 “Do we really know what that technology can and can’t do?”
-Rylan asked.

-“The biggest risk is doing nothing,” Rylan said.
+“We can’t just do nothing,” Rylan said.
 “Kasran nearly killed you this time.”

 “Not for lack of trying.”